High-Dimensional Smoothing Splines and Application in Alzheimer's Disease Prediction Using Magnetic Resonance Imaging: Algorithm for Solving the Minimizer of ( )

 On the other hand, consider when $c$ is fixed, then the minimization of (\ref{eqn:equivform}) is equivalent to

 which can be written as

 for some $M\geq 0$.

-Therefore, we propose the algorithm of iterating (\ref{eqn:fixedtheta}) and (\ref{eqn:fixedcandbnew}) for giving the minimizer of (\ref{eqn:equivform}).
-We observe in simulations that the objective function in optimization (\ref{eqn:equivform}) decreases quickly in the first iteration and after the first iteration the objective function is close to the objective function at convergence.
-This motivates us to consider the following one-step update algorithm: \begin{itemize} \item[1.]
+Therefore, we propose an algorithm to iterate (\ref{eqn:fixedtheta}) and (\ref{eqn:fixedcandbnew}) to give the minimizer of (\ref{eqn:equivform}).
+We observe in experiments that the objective function in optimization (\ref{eqn:equivform}) decreases quickly in the first iteration and after the first iteration the objective function is close to the objective function at convergence.
+It motivates us to consider the following one-step update algorithm: \begin{itemize} \item[1.]
 Initialization: fix $\theta_j=1$ for $j=0,1,\ldots,p$. \item[2.]
 Solve for $c$ and $b$ in (\ref{eqn:fixedtheta}) and tune $\tau_0$ according to the generalized cross-validation (GCV).
 Fix $\tau_0$ at the chosen value in all later steps. \item[3.]
 For $c$ and $b$ obtained in step 2, solve for $\theta$ in (\ref{eqn:fixedcandbnew}) with a fixed $M$. \item[4.]
-With $\theta$ obtained in step 3, solve for $c$ and $b$ in (\ref{eqn:fixedtheta}). \end{itemize} We choose the best $M$ in Step 3 according to the fivefold cross-validation.
-In the simulations we find that when $\tau_0$ is fixed according to step 2, the optimal $M$ seems to be close to the number of important components.
-This gives a range to determine the tuning for $M$.
+With $\theta$ obtained in step 3, solve for $c$ and $b$ in (\ref{eqn:fixedtheta}). \end{itemize} We choose the best $M$ in Step 3 according to the five-fold cross-validation in the experiments.